Jonathan Jiménez (footballer, born 1992)

 Jonathan David Jiménez Guzmán, known as Jonathan Jiménez (born 12 July 1992) is a Salvadoran professional footballer who plays as a midfielder for Primera División club Alianza.

-International
+International career

 He made his El Salvador national football team debut on 17 November 2015 in a World Cup qualifier against Canada, as a 64th-minute substitute for Dustin Corea.

 He was selected for the country's 2019 CONCACAF Gold Cup squad, after remaining an unused stand-by player for the 2015 edition of the competition.